-The carbon footprint of the traction battery must be calculated separately.
-For the calculation of the total vehicle carbon emissions, the carbon footprint of the traction battery shall be subsequently added to the carbon upstream & EoL emission of the vehicle (CFP).
-A similar approach should also be adopted for high-pressure hydrogen storage vessels.
+The carbon footprint of the nwpr parts must be calculated separately.
+For the calculation of the total vehicle carbon emissions, the carbon footprint of the nwpr parts shall be subsequently added to the carbon upstream & EoL emission of the vehicle (CFP).

-Once the RV is selected, its carbon footprint is calculated using this Resolution (refer to paragraph 8), considering upstream, downstream and ‘EoL’ emissions, in case of powertrain using traction battery the carbon footprint of the traction battery shall be calculated separately.
+Once the RV is selected, its carbon footprint is calculated using this Resolution (refer to paragraph 8), considering upstream, downstream and ‘EoL’ emissions, in case of nwpr parts the carbon footprint of the nwpr parts shall be calculated separately.

 RV: Upstream Emission